 Looking for somewhere unique to spend your Christmas this year?
 Join us in Syria and create your unique Christmas tale for your family and friends back home.
-We’ve designed this tour to be short, sweet.. and easy on the wallet after those hefty Christmas expenses!
+We’ve designed this tour to be short, sweet… and easy on the wallet after those hefty Christmas expenses!

-Before your tour concludes we’ll visit the very the best restaurants and bars the capital has to offer for a farewell celebration with our local guides.
-Aside from what we offer there are multiple chances to meet, eat, drink and converse with Syrians about their everyday lives.
+Aside from what we offer, there are multiple chances to meet, eat, drink and converse with Syrians about their everyday lives.
 You will be very surprised by how direct and open locals are with their views.

-Saturday 23rd December – Beirut, Lebanon – Damascus, Syria
+Monday 23rd December – Beirut, Lebanon – Damascus, Syria

 Morning